thegenemyers/FASTK/README.md

   - [Histex](#histex): Display a FastK histogram
   - [Tabex](#tabex): List, Check, or find a k&#8209;mer in a FastK table
   - [Profex](#profex): Display a FastK profile
+  - [Logex](#logex): Combine kmer,count tables with logical expressions & filter with count cutoffs
+  - [Vennex](#vennex): Produce histograms for the Venn diagram of 2 or more tables
   - [Haplex](#haplex): Find k&#8209;mer pairs with a SNP in the middle
   - [Homex](#homex): Estimate homopolymer error rates
-  - [Logex](#logex): Combine and filter kmer,count tables according to logical expressions
-  - [Vennex](#vennex): Produce histograms for the Venn diagram of 2 or more tables

 - [C-Library Interface](#c-library-interface)
   - [K-mer Histogram Class](#k-mer-histogram-class)